boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

  - Invest some time in learning some tool to help with plotting and charting of results.
  - Use a trie or some other data type to keep a full count of filenames rather than the slightly lossy approach I used.
  - Add an option to scc to check the type of the file based on keywords as examples such as https://bitbucket.org/abellnets/hrossparser/src/master/xml_files/CIDE.C was picked up as being a C file despite obviously being HTML when the content is inspected.
 To be fair all code counters I tried behave the same way.
+ - There appears to be a bug in scc where if a file has no extension but is named as one it will match that file which is incorrect.
+A bug has been raised in scc to address this https://github.com/boyter/scc/issues/114

 ## So why bother?